Grimrukh/soulstruct-blender/README.md

 have the bandwidth or inclination to support any longer in Soulstruct.
 Surface vertex normal handling was also greatly improved in Blender 4.1, making FLVER import/export significantly easier.

+(Older releases (1.9.3 and earlier) are still available in the Releases section, which support Blender versions all the way back to 3.7, but lack many features and are no longer updated.)

 ## Table of Contents

 - [Installation](#installation)